-Having done my research, it’s clear to me the best impact bag in 2022 is Dr Gary Wiren’s Golf Impact Training Bag – which is remarkable, given it burst onto the scene some 38 years ago.
+Having done my research, it’s clear to me the best impact bag available today is Dr Gary Wiren’s Golf Impact Training Bag – which is remarkable, given it burst onto the scene some 38 years ago.

 This high-quality product has been the benchmark for impact bags for almost four decades despite the constant changes and improvement in golf technology – to me, that is a huge endorsement for just how durable and everlasting this innovate training aid is.